nihalxkumar/learnings-notebook/src/Learning-C/Operators/Increment.md

 //error: lvalue required as increment operand
 //Build failed

-// To correct the code you can use a variable instead of a constant for incrementing
+// To correct the code we can either use a variable instead of a constant for incrementing
 // or assign the result of the increment operation to another variable.
 ```